labour law

 Minimum Wages Act, 1948

-The main aim of this Act is to fix minimum rates of wages in certain occupations.
+The main aim of the Minimum Wages Act, 1948, is to fix minimum rates of wages in certain occupations.
 The provision of minimum rate of wages is prescribed by the Government which means the owner must pay his workers’ wages as fixed by the Government.

 • Wages should be paid in cash.